VarshaNMAMIT/Basic_chatbot/README.md

 #### └── static/└── style.css

 # Technologies Used
-Python: The main programming language.
+🎇Python: The main programming language.

-Flask: Lightweight web framework for the backend.
+🎇Flask: Lightweight web framework for the backend.

-JSON: Used for storing intents, patterns, and responses.
+🎇JSON: Used for storing intents, patterns, and responses.

-CSV: Used for logging chatbot interactions.
+🎇CSV: Used for logging chatbot interactions.

-HTML: Simple front-end interface for user interaction with the chatbot.
+🎇HTML: Simple front-end interface for user interaction with the chatbot.

 # How It Works
-**Intent Recognition:** The chatbot processes user input and checks if it matches any predefined patterns in the intents.json file.
+🎇**Intent Recognition:** The chatbot processes user input and checks if it matches any predefined patterns in the intents.json file.

-**Random Response Generation:** Once a match is found, the chatbot randomly selects a response from the corresponding set of responses and presents it to the user.
+🎇**Random Response Generation:** Once a match is found, the chatbot randomly selects a response from the corresponding set of responses and presents it to the user.

-**Logging Interactions:** Each interaction between the user and the bot is logged in a CSV file for later analysis.
+🎇**Logging Interactions:** Each interaction between the user and the bot is logged in a CSV file for later analysis.
 The chatbot doesn't rely on advanced NLP models like machine learning-based intent classifiers; instead, it uses simple pattern matching to recognize user input

+✔

 ![image](https://github.com/user-attachments/assets/fe045dc0-de9c-406a-ad46-a90886b5809c)